 A prospective client once called me to ask some basic questions about the US trademark registration process and its associated costs.
 We started talking about the trademark he wanted to adopt and the products with which he intended to use the mark.
 Of course, one of the first things we discussed was the necessity of conducting a comprehensive federal trademark search to learn whether another individual or entity already owns an existing federal registration for an identical or confusingly similar trademark.
-Not unlike many other clients, he informed me that he had already conducted a USPTO trademark search using the free search tool provided by the United States Patent and Trademark Office (USPTO) and that he fortunately “didn’t find anything.”
+Not unlike many other clients, he informed me that he had already conducted a USPTO trademark search using the free trademark check tool provided by the United States Patent and Trademark Office (USPTO) and that he fortunately “didn’t find anything.”

 Is the Free USPTO Search Reliable?

 I cringe every time prospective clients tell me they “didn’t find anything” after using the USPTO search tool because I know from experience how weak and unreliable that tool is.
 This type of USPTO search will most often not catch variations of words, common misspellings, novel or intentional misspellings, verb conjugations, etc. The free USPTO search tool is really only for finding identical trademarks, which I always encourage my clients to do prior to hiring me to conduct a more comprehensive federal trademark search to find confusingly similar marks (which is the legal standard for trademark infringement).
 Clearly, there’s little reason for me to perform my search if their USPTO search already revealed an obvious obstacle to registering and/or using their trademark.